rstyczynski/pmaker/README.md

 id_rsa     - openssh rsa private key
-id_rsa.enc - openssh encrypted rsa private key id_rsa.ppk - putty encrypted rsa private key secret.key - 15 character long password for encrypted keys
+id_rsa.enc - openssh encrypted rsa private key id_rsa.ppk - putty encrypted rsa private key id_rsa.secret - 15 character long password for encrypted keys
-secret.txt - 12 character long password used for authentication.
+pass.secret - 12 character long password used for authentication.

 *Remeber: pmaker is like a root user!
 Protect this account, and use only to manage users.*